mapbox/mapbox-navigation-android/README.md

 ## Using Snapshots

-If you want to test recent bug fixes or features that have not been packaged in an official release yet, you can use a `-SNAPSHOT` release of the current development version of the Mapbox Navigation SDK via Gradle, available on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/mapbox/mapboxsdk/).
+You can use a `-SNAPSHOT` release if you want to test recent bug fixes or features that have not been packaged in an official release yet.

+##### `1.0.0`+ versions of the Navigation SDK:

+SNAPSHOTs are currently unavailable, but the Mapbox team is working on setting up an infrastructure to provide them to you.
+Thank you for your patience.

+##### Pre-`1.0.0` versions of the Navigation SDK:

+SNAPSHOTs are available on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/mapbox/mapboxsdk/).

+Add the following code snippet to your project-level `build.gradle` file:

 ```gradle
 repositories {